AnsariAbdullah/codewars-solution/codewars/8kyu/how_many_lightsabers_do_you_own/readme.md

 "Zach" --> 18

 ## Solution
 User ternary to return 18 if the name == Zach else return false.
-Use any name as a default parameter.